 There’s no better time to visit the Blue Mountains than in July.
 The cooler temperatures make bushwalking easier (with fewer bugs!) and the villages are lined with cosy little teashops and cafes with famed winter menus.
 It only takes about two hours to get from campus to Katoomba, either by car or train, so make a day of it.

 The dinner and movie combo is time-honoured but let’s face it, it’s pretty unimaginative.
 Luckily Sydney is full of places taking this traditional pairing to new heights for those cold rainy winter days.
 Try out the Drive-Ins at Blacktown, or get super comfy at Govinda’s with their day-bed style lounges.
 The Golden Age Cinema is also perfect if you want to travel back in time and catch some theatre classics.

 Evoke your curiosity with a Sydney Ideas talk presented by leading academics across a range of disciplines.
-Topics covered throughout July include the war in Syria, climate change in the city, addiction and Jane Austin.
+Topics covered throughout July include dogs, Indigenous language, the Gaza conflict and cultual backlash.
 Check out the full list of events here.